s1monb/homelab/docs/proxmox/proxmox-cluster.md

 ## Getting started

+Here is how you would set up a proxmox-cluster with two nodes.

 ### Installing Proxmox

 To get started with the cluster, you need to install Proxmox on both nodes.